-It was a 10 past 2 on a Friday night— Technically, a Saturday morning.
+It was a ten past two on a Friday night— Technically, a Saturday morning.
 But nobody still awake would have called it that.

 Adam Frankenstein had lay awake in bed all night.
 He hadn’t been able to sleep a wink.

 Not after seeing his best friend, Becky Bloom, host her stream earlier that day.